tamminhdao/jekyll-now/_posts/2017-05-19-First Week.md

 title: Java and Test Driven Development
 ---

 After a week, I am slowly warming up to Java’s verbose syntax and strict typing.
-Does a function return something or not, what type of data does it return, what type of parameter does it take?
+Does a function return something or not, what type of data does it return, what type of parameters does it take?
 Everything has to be clearly stated in the function declaration.
 Since I have only coded in JavaScript, this new way of doing thing takes a while to get used to.
-However, having these strict rules also improve clarity of intent, which I assume can be comforting especially when things get more complicated.
+However, having these strict rules also improves clarity of intent, which I assume can be comforting especially when things get more complicated.

 A few things jump out to me as I transition from JavaScript to Java.
 In Java, there is no global variable, everything is wrapped in a class.
 If I want to shield something from being exposed or altered, I just label it private or final.
 This might not seem like a big deal to other people.
-However, coming from JavaScript where I know global variables are bad news yet have never been able to completely avoid them, this Java feature is like… I just arrive in a new city, and someone walks to me and hands me a hundred dollar bill as a “welcome to our city present!
+However, coming from JavaScript where I know global variables are bad news yet have never been able to completely avoid them, this Java feature is like… I just arrive in a new city, and someone walks to me and hands me a hundred dollar bill as a “welcome to our city" present!

 Another cool thing is method overloading.
 The below methods can co-exist in the same class.
 They have the same name, but different argument lists.
 This is legal in Java.
 No need to come up with different names.